Sergeytata/FGSM-pytorch/README.md

 | acc@5 + FGSM (convnext_tiny) |  ------  |  ------  |    57.69%     |

 ### Targeted
-Targeted attack requires multiple smaller epsilon value to preserve image quality, presumably because of higher gradients when the loss is calculated with respect to the target from a different class.
+Targeted attack uses smaller epsilon value to preserve image quality, presumably because of higher gradients calculated with respect to the target from a different class.
+Additionally, I explore the effectiveness of multi-step perturbations to increase the effectiveness of the algorithm.

 epsilon = 0.01 \
 beta = 0.5 \
 target = 301 (ladybug)

 |        Experiment \ Model        | ResNet18 | ResNet50 | ConvNeXt Tiny |
 |----------------------------------|----------|----------|---------------|